Making ocean sensory bins is an easy and fun activity to do at home with your toddlers and preschoolers.

 You can find the recipe for coloring the rice here: 9 easy DIY Sensory Bins For Toddlers.
 It is super easy to make and we have been using the rice for over a month and it is still perfect.

-2. Ocean sensory bins made with colored sand
+2. Ocean sensory bin made with colored sand

 You can find the recipe for the colored sand here.
 This recipe makes the prettiest sand.
 The sand is not sticky at all.
 The pic below is the sand in an ocean shell sensory bin I made.

-Recipe for the blue colored sand is above.
+The recipe for the blue-colored sand is above.
 The tan sand is from the Dollar Store.
 I made a barrier with the rocks to separate the sand from the “ocean”.
 It will get mixed when the kids play but, the colors are still really pretty even when the sand is mixed.

 4. Ocean sensory bins made with craft sand and blue stones from the dollar store